seansenters/comm273d/source/index.md

 ## To argue with and against data

 COMM 273D focuses on concepts and problem solving in the domain of civic accountability.

-Data journalism has a broad scope, this class is focused on news judgment, story-telling, and mathematical logic.
+- News judgment:

+- Research:

+- Mathematical logic:

+- Data structural concepts:

+- Story-telling:

+### Lesser-focused

+- Tools: None of

+- Statistics: to use the old adage, "If it hurts, don't do it."
+If you're not confident your poll of 10 people on the street merits a story, then don't do that story.

+- The Internet: social-media, the Web, and so forth are mediums that we may use to publish, but we won't be studying them in detail.

+- Visualization:

+- Programming: